-This past year, so many of us have experienced loss – from the loss of our ”normal” time with family and friends to the loss of a loved one.
+During the pandemic, so many of us have experienced loss – from the loss of our ”normal” time with family and friends to the loss of a loved one.
 No matter the loss, it’s okay to grieve.
 How Right Now, a communications campaign supported by the CDC Foundation in partnership with the CDC, provides resources that support mental health during the pandemic and offers ideas for ways to cope with COVID-19 related stress and grief.
 Learn more at howrightnow.org.

 Free Access to Headspace Plus